GE2025: PSP unveils Chua Chu Kang GRC team featuring newcomer Lawrence Pek

 Mr Pek, 55, was the secretary-general of the Singapore Manufacturing Federation from 2020 to 2023.
 During his tenure, he raised industry concerns on business costs and manpower needs with government agencies, PSP said.

-He previously worked for 14 years at Sony Electronics before launching a surveillance and video conferencing camera manufacturing factory in China in 2008.
+He previously worked for 14 years at Sony Electronics before starting a camera manufacturing factory in China in 2008.

 According to his LinkedIn profile, he is currently the CEO of Shenzhen Guard Technology, which produces radar sensors and Internet of Things routers, and the general manager of camera technology firm Bolin Technology.